Best of the Camino15 Days & 14 Nights 4.8 Read 15 reviews

 When To Go

 The weather on the Camino will change slightly as you travel from the Pyrenees over to Galicia.
-The spring months of April and May tend to offer nice mild conditions for walking although the nights can be quite cold at this time of year and there can be quite a lot of rain in the region of Galicia at this time.
+The spring months of March and April tend to offer nice mild conditions for walking although the nights can be quite cold at this time of year and there can be quite a lot of rain in the region of Galicia at this time.
 The summer months of July and August can get very hot and humid.
 The autumn from late September through to October offers cooler temperatures again although daylight hours start to become less at this time.
 The region of Galicia in particular experiences higher rainfall than the rest of Spain so you should come prepared with waterproofs!

 Getting to the Start